ryanhutson5518/ToDo/README.md

 * Remove unused endpoints such as /auth
+* I feel like adding a table to track ToDo priorities might be nice
-* LEFT OFF => I'll need to make the form fields fluid
+* LEFT OFF => Continue configuring the custom model creating functionality